Cleveland Clinic Lerner Research Institute Logo

 N ===> DELONG.FOR

-NOTE: I have also included in this subdirectory a SAS program, ROC_MASTERPIECE.SAS, which computes nonparametric estimates of ROC area for 2 or more (possibly) correlated modalities and performs a global chi-square test comparing all the AUCs.
+NOTE: Included in this subdirectory is a SAS program, ROC_MASTERPIECE.SAS, which computes nonparametric estimates of ROC area for two or more (possibly) correlated modalities and performs a global chi-square test comparing all the AUCs.

 If parametric: Is data correlated?